klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

   ALARM=$(SUPPORT)/alarm/3-1
   SOFT=$(SUPPORT)/soft/2-2

-The script calls the "make" program for each "RELEASE" file found and lets make report a list of all generated variables.
-By calling make it is ensured that all macros, e.g. "SUPPORT" in the example above, are resolved.
-By calling "make" twice, one time without and one time with the "RELEASE" file we can calculate a difference of the set of defined variables of both runs.
+The script calls "make" for each "RELEASE" file found to generate a list of all generated variables.
+By calling make it is ensured that all macros, e.g.
+"SUPPORT" in the example above, are resolved.
+By calling "make" twice, one time without and one time with the "RELEASE" file the script computes a difference of the set of defined variables of both runs.
 This difference contains all the changes in variables that are caused by parsing the "RELEASE" file.

 From this set of variable names and values the script removes names which match a given list.
 For example, "TOP" usually refers to a directory that is not an